olmesm/pi-radio/README.md

 I feel this project is an awesome springboard into understanding what you can do with node, it also allows you to safely develop new knowledge in coding.

+This should work on any Raspberry pi.
+I have it currently running on a model B (the first one).

 ## Technology/Stacks Used

 I've used the following to develop the pi-radio.
 Basic programming knowledge is required, however the steps are pretty well written out and this was created with the weekend hacker in mind.